FailAcademy/learning/wdp-vancouver/_projects/project-04.md

 	- Service
 	- Factory
 	- Controller
+	- Directive

 **CSS requirements:**

 Your project must:

 - Use a CSS reset
-- Implement a mobile-first responsive layout using Flexbox
+- Implement a mobile-first responsive layout using Flexbox (Mobile only)

 **Additional requirements:**